Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 ```

 ### Configuring the NFS Protocol Globally or for a Tenant
 You can use _global settings_ that apply to all tenants.
-For example, to enable NFSv4.1 for all tenants, run the {% include qq.html command="nfs_modify_settings --enable-v4" %}.
+For example, to enable NFSv4.1 for all tenants, run the {% include qq.html command="nfs_modify_settings" %} command and use the `--enable-v4` flag.
 For more information about NFS settings see [Enabling and Using NFSv4.1 on a Qumulo Cluster](../nfs/nfsv4.1-enabling-using.html) and [How NFSv4.1 works with Kerberos in Qumulo Core](../kerberos/kerberos-with-qumulo-core.html).

-To override this global setting, run the {% include qq.html command="multitenancy_nfs_modify_settings" %} to disable NFSv4.1 on a specific tenant, specify the tenant ID, and use the `--disable-v4` flag.
+To override this global setting, run the {% include qq.html command="multitenancy_nfs_modify_settings" %} command to disable NFSv4.1 on a specific tenant, specify the tenant ID, and use the `--disable-v4` flag.
 In the following example, despite the global setting, the specified tenant no longer accepts NFSv4.1 traffic on port 2049, on all networks assigned to the tenant.

 ```bash
 $ qq multitenancy_nfs_modify_settings \